systemvaz/RPi_Robot_Flask/README.md

 * 4 x Geard Motors
 * Ultrasonic Distance Sensor
 * Onboard batteries for power to motors and RPi
 * USB hub to route power to the RPi.
-Going to replace with proper USB power bank to supply more power, eg. 5v 3A
+Going to replace with a USB power bank to supply more power, eg. 5v 3A

 ## Current Software & Functionality ##
 * Raspberry Pi OS Lite